Dealing with collection agencies in Canada

 Always make sure that you obtain a receipt for any payment you make

-Do not contact the original creditor, as this might create confusion, unless you feel that an error has been made (in that case, contact the creditor and the collection agency to have it corrected)
+Do not contact the original creditor, as this might create confusion (unless you feel that an error has been made in which case, contact the creditor and the collection agency to have it corrected)

 To find out about your rights when dealing with a collection agency, contact your provincial or territorial government, which oversees collection agencies and may have regulations that restrict their activities.
 Here are some sample questions you should ask: